 Secondly, if as Christians we want to be like Jesus, then we need to accurately understand who He is and follow Him.
 If Jesus took a “more is better” approach to ministry, then I want to too.
 But if Jesus was disinterested in “more” and “efficient”, and rather placed an extremely high value on being present with people in the moment, then I want to as well.
 I want to learn from Him and be like Him.

 As I said, I think “quantity of production over quality of product” is very “modernist America”, but I don’t think it’s very Christlike.
 I think Jesus would be much more fixated on really being with and making a difference in a few than in figuring out a high-output factory-assembly-line approach to discipleship.
 Again, that is why He only had 12 disciples.
 I think Jesus tried to meet fewer goals each day than we do.
 And I think His goals were about people, not production.

 So, no, I don’t think Jesus was very efficient.
 I think He was effective.
 And I’m pretty sure that distinction was an intentional part of His strategy, not a failing to reach His maximum productive capacity.
-I doubt lean manufacturing efficiency experts would find very little of value in studying Jesus.
-But for those want a foretaste of Kingdom living, modeling after His life is the best it’s going to get.
+I suspect lean manufacturing efficiency experts would find very little value in studying Jesus.
+But for those who want a foretaste of Kingdom living, modeling their lives after His life is the best it’s going to get.